Topic: GOES-17 and GOES-15 Drift and Transition Plan

 Length of Event/Outage: See details below.

-GOES-15 will begin drifting from its present location of 135 degrees west on October 23, 2018 at 2015 UTC until November 1, 2018 at 1900 UTC when GOES-15 reaches its new operating location of 128 degrees west.
+Due to the Critical Weather Day declaration, GOES-15 will now begin drifting from its present location of 135 degrees west on October 29, 2018 at 2015 UTC until November 7, 2018 at 1900 UTC when GOES-15 reaches its new operating location of 128 degrees west.
 It will drift east at a rate of 0.88 degrees per day allowing all instruments and services to remain on with nominal GVAR and LRIT distribution.
-Beginning one day prior to drift on October 22, 2018 at 1500 UTC, GOES-15 GVAR will begin relay through GOES-14 and will be available through both GOES-15 and GOES-14 satellites during the drift period.
-One day after drift stops on November 2, 2018 at 1500 UTC, GOES-15 GVAR relay through GOES-14 ends and the GOES-15 GVAR direct broadcast continues.
+The GOES-15 GVAR M-Brelay through GOES-14 commenced on October 17, 2018 at 1500 UTC and will be available through both GOES-15 and GOES-14 satellites during the drift period.
+On November 13, 2018 at 1500 UTC, GOES-15 GVAR relay through GOES-14 will end while the GOES-15 GVAR direct broadcast still continues.

-Following two days of calibration activity after GOES-17 reaches 137 degrees west, all instruments will resume data collection on November 15, 2018 with data distribution to test participants via GRB and PDA.
-GOES-17 will remain non-operational for an additional 3 weeks to allow for operational testing at the 137 degrees West position.
-M-BAfter successful test completion, the satellite will go into operations as the GOES-West satellite sometime after December 10, 2018.
+Following two days of calibration activity after GOES-17 reaches 137.2 degrees west, all instruments will resume data distribution on November 15, 2018.
+At 1500 UTC, GOES-17 GRB, DCS, HRIT/EMWIN and SARSAT will be activated.
+GOES-17 will remain non-operational for an additional 3 weeks to allow for operational testing at the 137.2 degrees west position.
+M-BAfter successful test completion, the satellite will go into operations as the GOES-West satellite on December 10, 2018.

-There will be a six month period of overlap with GOES-15, which will remain at 128 degrees west and operate nominally until a date is specified for disabling the GVAR.
+GOES-17 and GOES-15 will operate in tandem for six months from their respective locations of 137.2 degrees west and 128 degrees west, until a date is specified for disabling the GOES-15 GVAR.
 Additional information will be communicated as needed.

 All instruments and services remain on with nominal GVAR and LRIT distribution

-GOES-15 GVAR also be relayed through GOES-14 GVAR during the GOES-15 drift period
+During GOES-15 drift, GOES-15 GVAR available nominally and also via relay from both GOES-14 GVAR and GOES-15 GVAR during the GOES-15 drift period

 GOES-15 GVAR direct broadcast continues and satellite continues operating for six months at 128 degrees west